RTB Rent Register - Residential Tenancies Board

 How are the register results selected?

-• What is considered an exact match?
+• What is considered a strong match?

 • For dwelling type, it will show just houses or apartments depending on your search.